openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `request_object_signing_alg_values_supported`
     * REQUIRED.
 A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for Request Objects, which are described in Section 6.1 of [@!OpenID].
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 * `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in {#sub-syntax-type}.
 When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@jwk-thumbprint-uri].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix follewd by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods is indicated by sending `did` without any method-name.

-Note: need to confirm valid `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
+Note: need to confirm Mandatory to Implement `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`

 Other Discovery parameters defined in Section 3 of [@!OpenID.Discovery] MAY be used.